deckgo/deckdeckgo/docs/docs/edit/app-edit-reveal/app-edit-reveal.md

 ## List

-You could use the above component to encapsulate each `li` elements of your lists, I guess that would work out, but [DeckDeckGo] also provide a dedicated component `<deckgo-reveal-list/>` to reveal list.
+You could use the above component to encapsulate each `li` element of your lists, I guess that would work out, but [DeckDeckGo] also provides a dedicated component `<deckgo-reveal-list/>` to reveal list.

 To use it, simply replace the opening tag of your list (`ul`, `ol` or `dl`) with it.

 ### Attributes

-The following attribute could be applied to the element:
+The following attributes could be applied to the element:

 | Property       | Attribute       | Mandatory | Description | Type      | Default                             |
 | -------------- | --------------- | --------- | ----------- | --------- | ----------------------------------- |